Advertising Faculty on International "200 Best Digital Artists" Jury

 This year’s Manifest Reception for the AA+A Department will be dedicated to our students, recognizing our graduating seniors and their families and honoring our 2011-2012 Scholarship winners.
 It will also celebrate our new degree major, B.S. in Acoustics, reflecting on its past, present, and future, recognizing the Department’s founding Chair and Acoustics scholar, Doug Jones, and thanking all those who contributed to the success of this initiative.
 Marketing Communication Valedictorian Congratulations to Amanda Werner, 2012 Valedictorian.

-Werner is a Marketing Communication graduate with a concentration in Public Relations.
-2012 Patricia McCarty Scholarship recipient Congratulations to the 2012's Patricia McCarty Advertising Scholarship recipient, Suzanne Miller.
+2012 Patricia McCarty Scholarship Recipient Congratulations to the 2012's Patricia McCarty Advertising Scholarship recipient, Suzanne Miller.

 WCRX, 88.1 FM Wins International Radio Awards WCRX, 88.1 FM